mathematical content

-openmath is a static html site that uses vanilla js and css.
-Mathjax is used to render mathematical equations.
+openmath is a static html site that uses vanilla js and css, we use a few external libraries for graphics and formatting mathematical content.

 let's look at the basic form of a definition, for example division